Home » Garden » Easy Indoor Plant Care Basics for the Beginner

 fun planters at the garden nursery with houseplants

-If you’ve never grown houseplants before or haven’t had much success, this post will break down the basics so you can become the plant parent you’ve always wanted to be!
+If you’ve never grown houseplants before, are super busy, or haven’t had much success in the past growing houseplants, this post will break down the basics so you can become the plant parent you’ve always wanted to be!

 sharing easy care indoor plant care basics and how I maintain them in my sunroom with white swivel accent chairs, snake plants, spider plants, and boston fern.

-If you are the kind of person who wants to grow indoor plants but don’t want a lot of work, then choose plants that can bounce back easily after some neglect or ones that don’t not need a lot of watering or light.
+If you are the kind of person who wants to grow indoor plants but doesn’t want a lot of work, then choose plants that can bounce back easily after some neglect or ones that don’t need a lot of watering or light.

 monstera plant in farmhouse family room with sectional sofa and white throw pillows with round mango wood coffee table

-Sansevierias are the EASIEST houseplants ever to care for.
-If you are new to growing indoor plants, start with one of these.
-They are easy to find, easy to grow and you can’t kill if you tried.
+Sansevierias (snake plants) are the EASIEST houseplants to grow and ever to care for.
+If you are new to growing indoor plants or are busy, start with one of these.
+They are easy to find, easy to grow and you can’t kill it if you tried.

 They can handle a variety of growing conditions and thrive on neglect.
-I moved one to our Vermont cabin.
+To give you an example, I moved one to our Vermont cabin.
 And we sometimes aren’t there for a few months.

 There are some occasions that I notice the foliage looking like it needs water.
 But they are so resilient that once given that water, they bounce right back.